Noida twin towers demolished, Supertech brought down to earth | Science-Environment

 Apex (32 storeys) and Ceyane (29 storeys) were gone in 12 seconds on Sunday, in the carefully choreographed and meticulously executed demolition, the biggest such exercise in the country so far.

-''It felt like structures of corruption were coming down,'' said Purshotam Mishra.
+''It felt like structures of corruption were coming down,'' said Purshotam Mishra, who had waited two hours for the spectacle to begin.

 The Supreme Court ordered the demolition a year back, saying there had been "collusion" between the builders and Noida Authority officials who let Supertech Ltd construct in the area where no buildings were to come up according to the original plans.